teinac2012/Transport-Pipes-Wiki/API.md

 ```

 In addition to this methods, there are several events you can use to get notified about important things:
 * **PipeExplodeEvent** - gets called when a pipe explodes due to too many items inside it.
-This event is not called when a pipe explodes because of a natural explosion.
+This event is not called when a pipe explodes due to a natural explosion.
 * **PlayerPlacePipeEvent** - when a player places a pipe.
 * **PlayerDestroyPipeEvent** - when a player destroys a pipes.
-* **PipeConnectionsChangeEvent** - gets called when a pipe changes its connections count.
+* **PipeConnectionsChangeEvent** - gets called when a pipe changes its connections amount.
 For example when a container block or another pipe is placed next to it.